 Phillips Lytle works with stakeholders to complete their projects on time and on budget.
 We deliver unmatched knowledge about statewide, regional and local regulations and zoning ordinances to our clients – ensuring a project’s speed to market.
 We understand the environmental standards that must be met, and we know how to work effectively with the groups that may issue resistance.

 We are recognized for our leading Land Use & Zoning Law Practice.
 Our attorneys assist a variety of clients from local business owners and developers to FORTUNE 500 companies with special, restricted and conditional use permits; site plan reviews; area and use variances; and rezonings.
 Our attorneys have participated in hundreds of environmental impact reviews pursuant to the State Environmental Quality Review Act (SEQRA).
-In fact, our firm has received the Chambers USA Award for Excellence in Environmental Law nine years in a row.
+In fact, our firm has received the Chambers USA Award for Excellence in Environmental Law eleven years in a row.

 Over the years, we have facilitated numerous high-profile development projects.
 We’ve obtained government approvals and permits for hundreds of energy initiatives, including wind and solar facilities, as well as manufacturing plant expansions, telecommunications facilities, major infrastructure projects, residential projects, office buildings, and retail operations, many of which were the subject of significant community opposition.